netzkern/butler/README.md

 - **Project Templates:** This command will create a new project based on the selected template.
 - **Install Git Hooks:** This command will install all selected hooks.
+- **Create Confluence Space:** This command will create a new public confluence space.
 - **Auto Update:** This command will update Butler to the latest version.
 - **Report a bug:** This command will open a new Github issue.
 - **Version:** This command will return the current version of Butler.